 Related Literature.
 This paper lies at the intersection of literatures on adverse selection and social learning in financial markets.
 Most relatedly, Eisfeldt (2004), Malherbe (2014), Chiu and Koeppl (2016), and Kurlat (2018) develop theories of liquidity dynamics in financial markets where asymmetric information can lead to adverse selection and a breakdown in trade.5 Liquidity dynamics occur in my model through the margin of endogenous participation of noise traders, and the endogenous negative signal regarding asset quality generated by an absence of trade.
-Thus, relative to this literature, I highlight a novel dynamic mechanism where a rise in adverse selection not only gives rise to static unravelling and an interruption in learning but also causes the market to generate price signals that give rise to more adverse selection in the future, generating declining liquidity and prices in tandem.
+Thus, relative to this literature and the seminal analysis of Diamond and Verrecchia (1987), I highlight a novel dynamic mechanism where a rise in adverse selection not only gives rise to static unravelling and an interruption in learning but also causes the market to generate price signals that give rise to more adverse selection in the future, generating declining trading volume, liquidity and prices in tandem.